 Less control over your business as a whole

 This downside is two-fold.
-For starters, as much as you vet and train them, you can’t completely control what your indirect sales force says or does when they interact with customers.
+For starters, as much as you vet and train them, you can’t completely control what your indirect sales force says or does when they interact with target customers across various touchpoints.
 While you should obviously try to work with people you can trust, having your company’s reputation tied to a third party can be stressful.
 If they slip up or make a mistake, you may have to deal with the consequences by proxy.

 You’re also giving up some control in the sense that you can’t effectively manage your entire sales lifecycle.
 Conventional wisdom says channel sales should boost your bottom line, but this isn’t guaranteed depending on your revenue shares and the performance of your direct sales.